Announcing Beeminder Premium Plans: Bee Lite, Plan Bee, Beemium, and Beekeeper

 Fitness tips, custom goals, unlimited freebees, and…

 Free short-circuiting.
 Now we’re getting elite.
 Free short-circuiting means you can immediately jump to a motivating pledge level, without paying at each jump.
+[UPDATE: There’s no longer such a thing as paying directly for each jump.
+Beemium is now the only game in town if you want to short-circuit the pledge schedule.]
 We’re very impressed with people who have value for this — we’re not sure we do ourselves!
 Beemium subscribers are highly akratic and have the foresight to know what will motivate them.
 We’re highly akratic, no question there, but we’re always a bit delusional about it.
 “Maybe this time $5 will be enough to keep me on track!”
 We’re pretty enamored with our exponential pledge schedule but some of our most hardcore users can save money by paying for Beemium so they can jump straight to commitment contracts that they know will keep them on track indefinitely.

 Real-time support.
 Since Beemium is so super elite we’re also letting those folks hang out in our developer chat room where you can ask us questions and often get an immediate response.
 Danny, Bethany, and Andy are usually there all day every day.
 We’re on Pacific time, though that doesn’t always mean much for some of us.